belledon/singularity_tutorial/README.md

 # Learn you a Singularity

 Looking for independence?
 Tired of waiting for your hpc admins to installed the latestest packages that were never meant to exist on `CentOS`?
-Or did they force you to come here so they could worry about other things like ...
+Or did they force you to come here so they could worry about matching the colors of the wires in the IO switch.

 Well you've come to the right place (maybe).
 This tutorial assumes you have minimal knowledge of HPCs or containers and you just want to treat your cluster as a much more expensive (unix) PC.

 Special thanks to the Singularity team who gave birth to this amazing creation.